Bradley Johnson

-Bradley Paul Johnson (born 28 April 1987) is an English professional footballer who plays as a central midfielder for EFL League One club Milton Keynes Dons.
+Bradley Paul Johnson (born 28 April 1987) is an English former professional footballer who played as a central midfielder, he now works as a football coach.

+Johnson in a 20-year senior career played for Waltham Forest, Cambridge United, Northampton Town, Gravesend & Northfleet, Stevenage Borough, Leeds United, Norwich City, Derby County, Blackburn Rovers and Milton Keynes Dons.
+He ended his career as player-coach for Derby County's under-21 team.

+Since retirement as a player, Johnson has worked in variety of roles as a coach at Derby County in both the academy and first-team.

 Early life

 Born in Hackney, Greater London, Johnson was a keen motorcyclist as a child.
 Johnson's grandfather was originally from the United States.
 He started his career at his boyhood team Arsenal but was released by the club when he was 15 years old.

 Club career

 Early career

 After leaving Arsenal, he made six appearances for Waltham Forest F.C., in the Ryman Division 1 North.
 He then joined the youth ranks at Cambridge United and after breaking into the first team he then moved to league club Northampton Town, where he signed on 16 May 2005.
 During his time at the club he was sent out on loan twice, playing for Gravesend & Northfleet and Stevenage Borough.
 Following the appointment of Stuart Gray as Northampton manager, Johnson featured in practically every single starting eleven that he named and he signed a new two-year contract extension.

 Johnson began to attract attention from a host of Championship sides, including Coventry City, Colchester United and Queens Park Rangers, but was in talks to sign for Leicester City, after discussing terms at the Walkers Stadium on 2 January 2008.
 However, the player returned to the Sixfields Stadium, having failed to reach an agreement with the club.